ed7901979t/piano_music_schools/README.md

 ## Usage

 ruby bin/piano_music_schools command then select an option from the list to get a detailed description.
-Use an an up arrow to return to the main command ruby bin/piano_music_schools press enter to get to the list.
+The application will continue to ask a user for the input, including any applicable validation tests.

 ## Development